Organized crime in Italy: Sicilian Mafia

-Less than two months later, on July 19, 1992, the Mafia struck Falcone's replacement, Judge Paolo Borsellino, also in Palermo, Sicily.
+Less than two months later, on 19 July 1992, the Mafia struck Falcone's replacement, Judge Paolo Borsellino, also in Palermo, Sicily.
 Borsellino and five bodyguards were killed outside the apartment of Borsellino's mother when a car packed with explosives was detonated by remote control as the judge approached the front door of his mother's apartment.

-In 1993, the authorities arrested Salvatore Riina, believed at the time to be the Capo di tutti capi and responsible directly or indirectly for scores (if not hundreds) of killings.
-Riina's arrest came after years of investigation - which some believe was delayed by Mafia influence within the Carabinieri.
+In 1993, the authorities arrested Salvatore Riina, believed at the time to be the capo di tutti capi and responsible directly or indirectly for scores (if not hundreds) of killings.
+Riina's arrest came after years of investigation – which some believe was delayed by Mafia influence within the Carabinieri.
 Control of the organization then fell to Bernardo Provenzano who had come to reject Riina's strategy of war against the authorities, in favor of an approach of bribery, corruption, and influence-peddling.
 As a consequence, the rate of Mafia killings fell sharply, but its influence continued in the international drug and slave trades, as well as locally in construction and public contracts in Sicily.
 Provenzano was himself captured in 2006 after being wanted for 43 years.

 In July, 2013, the Italian police conducted sweeping raids targeting top mafia crime bosses.
-In Ostia (Rome), a coastal community near the capital, police arrested 51 suspects for alleged crimes connected with Italy's Sicilian Mafia.
+In Ostia, a coastal community near the capital, police arrested 51 suspects for alleged crimes connected with Italy's Sicilian Mafia.
 Allegations included extortion, murder, international drug trafficking, and illegal control of the slot machine market.